Revision Rhinoplasty in Cleveland, Ohio

-Revision rhinoplasty is usually performed under general anesthesia because of the increased complexity and time required.
+Revision rhinoplasty is usually performed under deep sedation or general anesthesia because of the increased level of complexity and time required.
 While primary rhinoplasty procedures are often done using closed technique, revision rhinoplasty is more likely to require open technique, using a small incision under the tip of the nose.
-Although, Dr. Harmych performs many revision rhinoplasty procedures using a closed rhinoplasty technique.
-If performed correctly, both rhinoplasty techniques allow access to the cartilage and bone.
-If too much cartilage has been previously removed or damaged it may be necessary to use cartilage from the ear, or elsewhere, in order to correct the nose.
-Each nose is unique.
-The revision rhinoplasty procedure and technique are tailored to each patient’s individual aesthetic and functional needs.
+Although, in some cases revision rhinoplasty may be performed using a closed technique, without an incision under the tip of the nose.
+These approaches allow access to the cartilage and bone responsible for the shape and function of the nose.
+These structures are carefully tailored to achieve the desired appearance and function.
+If too much cartilage has been previously removed or damaged it may be necessary to use cartilage from the ear, or elsewhere, in order to reconstruct the nose.
+As each nose is unique in both appearance and function, the revision rhinoplasty procedure and technique are tailored to each patient’s individual aesthetic and functional needs.
 Sutures are used to close the incisions and a small external splint is placed.
-Internal splinting may be required during revision rhinoplasty.
+Internal splinting is occasionally required during revision rhinoplasty.

 What is the Recovery like from Revision Rhinoplasty Surgery?

-The procedure is done on an outpatient basis with most patients returning home on the same day.
+The procedure is done on an outpatient basis with most patients returning to the comfort of their own home a few hours after surgery.
 Patients are encouraged to be up and about on the day of surgery.
-Prescription pain medicine is usually required for only 2-3 days.
+Prescription pain medicine is usually required for about 3 days.
 Bruising and swelling is more common in revision rhinoplasty and may last 2-3 weeks.
-Activity is restricted for 2 weeks.
-Contact sports are avoided for 1 month.
+Activity is restricted for 2 weeks with additional avoidance of contact sports for one month.
 A splint over the bridge of the nose and a few small sutures near the nostril opening are removed one week after surgery and most patients are able to return to work and social activity at that time.
 Full recovery time from revision rhinoplasty is considerably longer than for primary rhinoplasty.
 The majority of swelling resolves within 2-3 weeks.
-Subtle swelling that is usually only noticeable to the patient may persist over the bridge and nasal tip for up to one to two years.
+Subtle swelling that is usually only noticeable to the patient may persist over the bridge and nasal tip for up to one year.

 Can I view Dr. Harmych’s Revision Rhinoplasty Before and After photos?

 Yes.
-During your private consultation you will have the opportunity to view additional revision rhinoplasty photographs.
+During your private consultation you will have the opportunity to view some of Dr. Harmych’s revision rhinoplasty photographs.
 Dr. Harmych also offers computerized imaging to help patient’s visualize the anticipated results of surgery and help guide the consultation.

 Does Dr. Harmych perform many revision rhinoplasty procedures?